DelroyGayle/KoolAIChess/README.md

         Queen -> Q
         King -> K

-    sign (colour) : is depicted by a number
-        1 if the piece belongs to the Player i.e. white -1 if the piece belongs to the Computer i.e. black
+    sign (represents the colour) : it is depicted by a number 1 if the piece belongs to the Player i.e. white -1 if the piece belongs to the Computer i.e. black
   ```